Yes or no? Responding to requests for interviews

 Speaking as a journalist, when you interview someone you have a set of scene-setting questions that define the parameters of your topic and establish the role of the interviewee in their field.
 Almost all the researchers I spoke with did this, some in greater detail than others.
 Some had done prior research, sometimes on articles and material I had published as well as that of others working in the field.
 Doing this is a good idea as the interviewer then has some idea of your thinking and background and can identify ideas to follow-up in greater detail.

 I have to say, though, that in general the questions were repetitive.
 The same question would usually be asked repeatedly, and not just those first, general questions.
 I’m used to this in radio interviews where, exceptions excepted, you have all of two or three minutes on some program.
 That’s different to academic interviews where you would sometimes be with the interviewer for a couple hours.

-Those couple hours consumed by student researchers can be another issue.
-That’s one of the reason that requests for interviews are sometimes declined.
+Those couple of hours consumed by student researchers can be another issue.
+That’s one of the reasons that requests for interviews are sometimes declined.
 Thinking back, I would estimate that an hour was about the minimum for an interview.
 Some would take well in excess of that.

 Perhaps now you can see why some people in local government and those involved in community food systems are sometimes reluctant to meet with interviewers.
 The exception, usually, is the media as there is sometimes, just sometimes, a small but useful return on that.

 It’s my belief that reform of university procedure would benefit the interested public and their organisations.
 How would it be for student research to be published online so it is of potentially broader benefit?
 This would mean, ideally, that universities distribute it under a Creative Commons licence.